celestiaorg/CIPs/cips/cip-pruning-window.md

 Nodes that prune block data SHOULD store and distribute data in blocks that were created in the last 30 days.

-On the Celestia data availability network, both pruned and non-pruned nodes MAY advertise themselves under the existing `full` peer discovery topic, in which case the nodes MUST store and distribute data in blocks that were created in the last 30 days.
+On the Celestia data availability network, both pruned and non-pruned nodes MAY advertise themselves under the existing `full` peer discovery tag, in which case the nodes MUST store and distribute data in blocks that were created in the last 30 days.

-Non-pruned nodes MAY advertise themselves under a new `archival` topic, in which case the nodes MUST store and distribute data in all blocks.
+Non-pruned nodes MAY advertise themselves under a new `archival` tag, in which case the nodes MUST store and distribute data in all blocks.

 Data availability sampling light nodes SHOULD sample blocks created in the last 30 days.